Effective Nationwide Legal Counsel

 The duty on financial advisors regarding investment products like this is to provide full advice to investors.
 If you believe you have not been properly advised on the risks and commitments required for ETFs, you may have a claim for liability against your broker.

-What Are Exchange Traded Funds?
+What Are Exchange-Traded Funds?

 It is important to understand that ETFs are not mutual funds.
 Although they share many similarities with mutual funds, they operate in a much different fashion from mutual funds in practice.
 ETFs are investment products that usually have holdings in a major stock index, such as Dow Jones.
 Often, they may have holdings in all or a significant number of companies in the index.
 Just like mutual funds, they are professionally managed, and investors can buy shares in them.